P. K. Kunhalikutty: Controversies

 P. K. Kunhalikutty experienced electoral defeat only in 2006 Kerala state assembly elections due to his involvement in the 1997 Ice cream parlour sex scandal.
 A closure report in the case was filed in the trial court later by the Special Investigation Team.
 There were severe allegations levelled in relation to this case including death of two girls in Kozhikode.
 The Supreme Court of India had in 2016 dismissed a petition from the opposition communists seeking a federal probe into the case.

 There were allegations in relation to 2020 Kerala gold smuggling case that one of the key accused, K.T.
 Ramees is a relative of P.K.
 Kunhalikutty.

-He skipped Lok Sabha session and was attending a marriage in Dubai when parliamentary proceedings over Triple Talaq abolition bill were taking place.
+In 2018, he skipped a Lok Sabha session for attending a marriage in Dubai when parliamentary proceedings over Muslim Women (Protection of Rights on Marriage) Act, 2018 were taking place.
+He was heavily criticised for his behaviour as the bill was about the criminalisation of triple talaq in India.

 In 2011, there was plea before Vigilance and Anti Corruption Bureau Court, Thrissur made by Andul Aziz from National Secular Conference to undertake a probe into wealth amassed by P.K.
 Kunhalikutty and his relatives.
 The plea had mention about investments made into Seashore Rolling Engineering Company owned by son of P.K.
 Kunhalikutty.
 The plea was dismissed by the VACB court due to inadequate evidences to support the claim.